JuanMartinez503/brem-coding-project/README.md

 ## Challenge Description

-The goal of this coding challenge is to create a web-based login and sign-up form.
-You will need to implement the following:
+The goal of this coding challenge is to create a web-based login and sign in and log to thr console.

 1. **Login Form:**
    - Fields: Username and Password